Nine of Swords

 Your job is causing stress through either the lack of pay, workload or responsibilities, lack of job security, lack of progression, or personality problems.
 It could be several issues all together (they tend to come in at least pairs!).

-This card could be a wake-up call to handle your work-life balance better because problems in career are getting the better of you or taking too much priority.
+This card could be a wake-up call to handle your work-life balance better because issues in career are getting the better of you or taking too much priority.

 Whatever the problem, making a realistic plan to fixing it or moving on is better than worrying about it or turning it into a contest.